 We come experienced, prepared, ready and able, to make the very best record we can possibly make, all we need is for you to hold up your ears.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 For five dollars, you get a download of us doing two very one of a kind songs right when the kickstarter is funded, which i think might surprise some of the briffaut listeners who have been around for a couple years.
 These songs are specifically for this kickstarter, and you won't find them anywhere else.
 This is a celebration ep.Estimated delivery:

 For seven dollars, you get a digital download of the full length album, right when it comes out.Estimated delivery:

 For fifteen dollars you get the beautiful, sweet, vinyl record. feel proud with us.
-I'll throw you the digital download for free, just to make your computer happy.Estimated delivery:Add $5 USD to ship outside the US
+I'll throw you the digital download for free, just to make your computer happy.Estimated delivery:Ships anywhere in the world

 For twenty five dollars you get everything listed thus far.
-The Vinyl, the Download, the Kickstarter EP, and the Hand Typed Letter in the mail.Estimated delivery:Add $5 USD to ship outside the US
+The Vinyl, the Download, the Kickstarter EP, and the Hand Typed Letter in the mail.Estimated delivery:Ships anywhere in the world

-If you can manage to gather up one hundred dollars, you will get all the above, but the letter in the mail will not only contain hand typed lyrics, but will also contain a cd with a song on it written especially for you about a dream you have had of your choosing.Estimated delivery:Add $5 USD to ship outside the US
+If you can manage to gather up one hundred dollars, you will get all the above, but the letter in the mail will not only contain hand typed lyrics, but will also contain a cd with a song on it written especially for you about a dream you have had of your choosing.Estimated delivery:Ships anywhere in the world

 - (41 days)